Pandan chiffon cake – or Bánh Bông Lan Lá Dứa – is a soft, fragrant classic loved all across Southeast Asia, from Vietnam to Singapore and beyond.

 Chiffon Cake: Asia’s Fluffy Obsession

-How I Developed This Pandan Chiffon Cake Recipe
+How I Came Up with This Pandan Chiffon Cake Recipe

 Ingredients